-Provisions charged the are to appropriate revenue account when the Council becomes of the aware obligation, based on the best estimate of the likely settlement. payments are eventually made, they are charged to the provision set up in sheet. balance Estimated settlements are reviewed at the end of each financial year - where it becomes more likely than not that a transfer of economic benefits will not be required, the provision is reversed and credited back to the relevant service revenue account.
+Provisions charged are to the appropriate revenue account when the Council becomes the aware of obligation, based on the best estimate of the likely settlement. payments are eventually made, they are charged to the provision set up in sheet. balance Estimated settlements are reviewed at the end of each financial year - where it becomes more likely than not that a transfer of economic benefits will not be required, the provision is reversed and credited back to the relevant service revenue account.